Logogistiks/sam4k/readme_developer.md

 # SAM4K Developer Info

-This section is intended for developers setting up / maintaining the project, and is therefore written in english like the code itself.
+This section is intended for developers setting up / maintaining the project, and is therefore written in english like the code itself, \
+to also allow non german speakers to understand this project.

 ## 📋Table of contents